 You might get sick less often

 While it’s no replacement for a healthy diet loaded with all of the illness-fighting vitamins and nutrients you need, research has found that wine possesses immune system-boosting benefits.
 “The antioxidants in wine increases heart-healthy HDL cholesterol as well as keeping the immune system strong,” says Kristine Arthur, MD, internist at Orange Coast Memorial Medical Center in Fountain Valley, California.
 “HDL helps to prevent “bad” plaque build-up in the arteries, which can also help prevent heart attacks and strokes.”
 If you’re over age 21, these are the wine terms you need to memorize.

 While it might not be the secret weight-loss some researchers have claimed, studies have shown that the resveratrol contained in wine may help prevent weight gain.
 In fact, when researchers from Washington State University fed mice a high-fat diet and resveratrol combo, they gained about 40 percent less weight.
 The scientists rationalized that the antioxidant resveratrol may actually convert “bad fat” into “good fat,” though they were unable to prove that this would help shed pounds.
 Keep in mind that wine does have calories—about 123 per five-ounce glass, so more is not better; stick to one glass per night for women, two for men.
-Try these ingenius uses for leftover wine.